EricKrg/vagrant-docker-compose-template/readme.md

 # Vagrant docker-compose template

-Since docker is not competable with some IT-security precautions it becomes necessary to run containerized applications in closed vitrual environment (even if that may sound a bit strange).
+Since docker is not compatible with some IT-security precautions it becomes necessary to run containerized applications in closed vitrual environment (even if that may sound a bit strange).

 Because the offical vagrant-plugin for docker-compose only supports docker-compose v1, i created this template